azzeddineCH/flash-nanoGPT/README.md

-# flash-nanoGPT (Under development)
+# ⚡⚡ flash-nanoGPT ⚡⚡

-a jax (flax) re-write of Andrej Karpathy NanoGPT, this repository will hold a collection of Jax/Flax new features like :
+a jax/flax re-write of Andrej Karpathy NanoGPT, this repository will hold a collection of Jax/Flax new features including :
-Pallas kernel language for flashAttention on TPU, Data and tensor sharding with Jax on TPU
+[Pallas]([url](https://jax.readthedocs.io/en/latest/pallas/index.html)) kernel language for flashAttention on TPU, sharding using the new [shmap]([url](https://jax.readthedocs.io/en/latest/jep/14273-shard-map.html)) primitive.

+A special thanks to the [TPU Research Cloud team]([url](https://sites.research.google/trc/about/)) for providing serval TPU v2-8 and v3-32 instances!

 ## Todos